 IRA Financial Trust Company is a regulated, non-banking financial institution that is made up of retirement tax specialists committed to helping you make Self-Directed retirement investments quickly while minimizing annual fees.
 IRA Financial Trust Company was founded by tax attorneys who worked at some of the largest law form in the world, including White & Case LLP and Dewey and LeBoeuf LLP and have helped over 12,000 clients self-direct their retirement funds through their ownership in the IRA Financial Group LLC.
 Our experience working with Checkbook Control IRA LLC structures is unmatched in the industry.

 The first step to buying tax liens with a Self-Directed IRA is establishing an IRA account with IRA Financial Trust.
 Once your new Self-Directed IRA account has been established, IRA Financial Trust will assist you in rolling over any existing retirement funds tax-free to the new Self-Directed IRA account.
 You can also make IRA contributions directly to the Self-Directed IRA account.
-IRA Financial Trust will serve as your IRA custodian and Northern Trust Company, an FDIC insured global banking leader for over 125 years, will be the bank where the rollover funds or IRA contributions are deposited.
+IRA Financial Trust will serve as your IRA custodian and Capital One Bank will be the bank where the rollover funds or IRA contributions are deposited.
 Once your funds have been transferred to the new Self-Directed IRA account with IRA Financial Trust, you will then direct IRA Financial Trust Company to purchase an interest is a newly established Limited Liability Company (“LLC”).
 The IRA will own the LLC and the LLC will be managed by the IRA holder or a third-party, as set forth in the LLC Operating Agreement.
 Once the IRA funds have been invested in the LLC by IRA Financial Trust, the manager of the LLC will be able to purchase tax liens directly by simply writing a check or sending a wire.

 Below is a summary of how tax liens are purchased with a Self-Directed IRA LLC Checkbook Control account with IRA Financial Trust Company: